-An individual who is not satisfied may file a grievance under Board policy 2:260, Uniform Grievance Procedure.
-The Board encourages, but does not require, individuals to follow the channels of authority prior to filing a grievance.
-Neither this policy nor the Uniform Grievance Procedure create an independent right to a hearing before the Board.
+An individual who is not satisfied after following the channels of authority, may file a grievance under the Board policy 2:260, Uniform Grievance Procedure.
+Neither this policy nor the Uniform Grievance Procedure creates an independent right to a hearing before the Board.

-CROSS REF.: 2:140 (Communications To and From the Board), 2:230 (Public Participation at School Board Meetings and Petitions to the Board), 2:260 (Uniform Grievance Procedure), 3:30 (Chain of Command), 6:260 (Complaints About Curriculum, Instructional Materials and Programs), 8:10 (Connection with the Community)
+CROSS REF.: 2:140 (Communications To and From the Board), 2:230 (Public

+Participation at School Board Meetings and Petitions to the Board), 2:260 (Uniform Grievance Procedure), 3:30 (Chain of Command), 6:260 (Complaints About Curriculum, Instructional Materials and Programs),

+8:10 (Connection with the Community)